 The BBC has consistently made unblocking its iPlayer more difficult, and many VPNs are unable to access it.
 Thankfully, I had no problem unblocking the platform and watched several high-definition episodes of What We Do in the Shadows with Hotspot Shield.
 It took only 4 seconds for each episode to buffer.

 Amazon Prime Video is the only major streaming platform I tested that Hotspot Shield couldn’t access at all.
 While I could log in and load the home page, I kept getting an error message whenever I hovered over a thumbnail:

 It’s possible that Hotspot Shield doesn’t currently see Prime Video as a priority service (it appears as “Coming Soon” on their streaming page), and therefore hasn’t updated its blocked IP addresses for some time.

-If you need access to Amazon Prime Video, NordVPN can easily unblock it and many other streaming platforms from anywhere.
-I’ve tested NordVPN with multiple major streaming services and was impressed with the consistent speed and video quality.
+If you need access to Amazon Prime Video, ExpressVPN can easily unblock it and many other streaming platforms from anywhere.
+I’ve tested ExpressVPN with multiple major streaming services and was impressed with the consistent speed and video quality.